 Rippling Rainbow Map Shows How California Earthquakes Moved The Earth

 Curious how much the ground shifted after the two large earthquakes last week in Southern California?
-NASA has just the map for that question — and it happens to be look like beautiful, psychedelic art.
+NASA has just the map for that question — and it happens to look like beautiful, psychedelic art.

 On July 4, a 6.4 magnitude quake hit the town of Ridgecrest, north of Los Angeles.
 The next evening, the area was jolted again when a 7.1 magnitude earthquake hit.
 Luckily, there were no serious injuries or major infrastructure damage.